 We hope you enjoy your visit – and we ask you to respect our culture

 Some areas of Dambimangari country are Aboriginal Reserves requiring visitors to also obtain a Transit Permit.
-Before visiting Aboriginal Reserves you must first apply for a Dambimangari Visitors Pass for your application to be considered.
 Applications for transit permits are free.

 Visits to the Yampi Sound Training Area are not permitted without prior approval.
 Access is strictly controlled and generally restricted to military personnel, environmental science teams and Traditional Owners.
 Applications are assessed by the Department of Defence and are rarely approved for general visitation – Yampi Sound Training Area access request form.